Electronicks/Pocket_FSM/README.md

 ## What is a Finite State Machine?

-A finite state machine is a system that responds to different inputs in a sequential manner.
+A finite state machine is a system that responds differently to inputs depending on the sequence.
 In other words, the inputs that come in provoke a change of the internal state of the machine, which will lead it to respond to inputs differently.
 As such, technically speaking, nearly all software controller objects are state machines.
 Nevertheless, not all objects would be better implemented as state machine ; but as the complexity grows, it becomes more likely that a state machine would be more appropriate.

 ## Can't I just use a switch-case statement and a state enum?